inmanta/inmanta-core/.github/ISSUE_TEMPLATE/bug-report.md

 # Expected behavior

 (Tell us what you expected this list of steps to do)
+*Ex: On the right side of the service I should see 4 buttons: show resources, edit, delete and diagnose*

 # Work around (if any)

 (You can add detail about the resolution of this issue here)
+*Ex: Buy 8K monitor to every user so that there is room for such long test*

 # Your environment